• Skip to primary navigation

 Stitch the whole length of the faux feather spine.

 You can glue the twine in place instead of stitching, which is what I did with the denim feathers.
-However, this time I thought I would stitch in the twine spine as I thought it would look better with the tartan/plaid fabric scraps.
+However, I thought I would stitch in the twine spine this time as I thought it would look better with the tartan/plaid fabric scraps.

 stitching in the spine of tartan/plaid feathers.